Trial scheduled for former Janesville priest

 The man told police he awoke in a guest room the next morning, feeling something bad had happened.

-Janesville police investigated when the man first reported it in 2015, and they investigated again in 2018 when the man recontacted police in 2018 after the Fort Atkinson case was publicized.
+Janesville police investigated when the man first reported it in 2015, and they investigated again when the man recontacted police in 2018 after the Fort Atkinson case was publicized.

 Janesville police found no basis for an arrest or further investigation.

-In Jefferson County Court on Wednesday, attorneys and the court discussed the admissibility of an expert witness and the process for jury selection.
+In Jefferson County Court on Wednesday, attorneys and the court discussed whether to permit an expert witness and the process for jury selection.

 A pool of 175 Jefferson County residents were sent questionnaires in preparation for jury selection.